mafortin/GOUHFI/README.md

     - The command `run_gouhfi` is used to (1) run the inference (i.e., segment your images using the trained model), (2) apply the post-processing step and (3), if desired, reorder the label values in the segmentations produced from GOUHFI (optional).
         - More precisely, the third step changes GOUHFI's lookuptable (LUT) (i.e., label values from 0 to 35) to the FreeSurfer LUT which is commonly used by the neuroimaging community.
 - We strongly recommend to use a GPU to run the inference (anything with >8 Gb of VRAM should be strong enough, but not officially tested).
 CPU can be used but expect a considerable increased in computation time (e.g., ca. ~10 sec/subject on GPU and can be roughly ~75 times longer or even more on the CPU depending on the setup).
-- **Tip**: A few images are available for testing purposes in the `test_data` directory if you just want to quickly test GOUHFI.

 Example command line: